robusta-dev/robusta/docs/notification-routing/configuring-sinks.rst

 .. _sinks-overview:

-Integrating Sinks
+Notification 101
 ==========================

 Robusta can send notifications to various destinations, called sinks.
-These are general settings for all sinks, please take a look at the specific sink guide for detailed instructions.
+These notifications are enriched with issue logs, graphs, :ref:`AI Analysis` and more.

+The following guide is explains general settings for all sinks, please take a look at the specific sink guide for detailed instructions.
 For a list of all sinks, refer to :ref:`Sinks Reference`.

 Defining Sinks
 ^^^^^^^^^^^^^^^^^^